Never far from the action

 “And being involved in an internship programme takes away any risk.
 Because we get to work with people, we get a very good feel for them.”

 This is the only full-time sports turf programme on offer in New Zealand and you will benefit from our close proximity to world-class sporting venues.
+Plus, this programme is free for domestic students due to the Government's Targeted Training and Apprenticeship Fund (TTAF) (although you'll need to pay for any additional course-related and living costs).
 Upon successful completion, you will graduate with a New Zealand Certificate in Horticulture Services (Level 4) (Sports Turf).